solidjs/solid/packages/solid/html/README.md

 html`<div title=${() => selectedClass()} ...${props} />`
 ```

-Using `html` is slightly less efficient than JSX(but more than HyperScript), requires a larger runtime that isn't treeshakebable, and cannot leverage expression analysis, so it requires manual wrapping of expressions and has a few other caveats (see below).
+Using `html` is slightly less efficient than JSX(but more than HyperScript), requires a larger runtime that isn't treeshakeable, and cannot leverage expression analysis, so it requires manual wrapping of expressions and has a few other caveats (see below).

 ## Example